John 15:1-17 · John · Updated April 25, 2026

 Summary

-In this passage, Jesus begins by identifying Himself as the "true vine" and the Father as the "husbandman" (15:1).
-He explains that every branch in Him that does not bear fruit is taken away, while fruitful branches are pruned to bear more fruit (15:2).
+Jesus begins by identifying Himself as the "true Vine" and the Father as the "husbandman" (15:1).
+He explains that every branch in Him that does not bear fruit is removed, while fruitful branches are pruned to bear more fruit (15:2).
 Jesus emphasizes the importance of abiding in Him to bear fruit, as a branch cannot bear fruit by itself (15:4-5).
 He warns that those who do not abide in Him will be cast away and burned (15:6).
 Jesus promises that if His disciples abide in Him and His words remain in them, they can ask whatever they wish, and it will be done for them (15:7).
 He then commands them to love one another as He has loved them, stating that there is no greater love than laying down one's life for friends (15:12-13).
 Jesus calls His disciples friends, as He has shared with them everything He learned from the Father (15:15).

 Chiastic structure